pransen/ComputerVisionAlgorithms/HOG_MNIST/README.md

 Looking at just the edges in the images above, one can still say that the image contains a car.

-In this article we will be computing the Histogram of Oriented Gradients (HOG) features on the MNIST dataset and use them to train a fully connected neuran network.
+In this article we will be computing the Histogram of Oriented Gradients (HOG) features on the MNIST dataset and use them to train a fully connected neural network.

 ***
 ### MNIST Dataset